AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/email-builder.md

 ### Insert a variable by typing

-Type the variable name directly surrounded by double curly braces: {{variable_name}}.
+Type the variable name directly surrounded by double curly braces: {\{variable_name}\}.
 The editor automatically recognizes and highlights it as a variable token.

 **Examples of common variables:**